 One of my favourite moments in the seminal British comedy Blackadder comes in the third series.
 Edmund Blackadder, conniving servant to the idiot Prince Regent, must hurriedly learn to work a canon in a duel.
 His fearsome opponent, the bellowing Duke of Wellington, wastes no time setting up to fire: “Stoke.
 Muzzle.
 Wrench.
 Crank the storm barrel.
 Pull tee bar…”

-Blackadder meanwhile is reading an accompanying pamphlet: “Congratulations on choosing the Armstrong Whitworth four-pounder cannonnette…” he begins, “…please read the instructions carefully and it should give years of trouble-free maiming…” Scarcely past this pompous introduction, Blackadder is almost immediate shot by the overbearing Duke.
+Blackadder meanwhile is reading an accompanying pamphlet: “Congratulations on choosing the Armstrong Whitworth four-pounder cannonnette…” he begins, “…please read the instructions carefully and it should give years of trouble-free maiming…” Scarcely past this pompous introduction, Blackadder is almost immediately shot by the overbearing Duke.
 But what’s this got to do with your rules?
 The answer is everything…

 When people buy board games, they don’t do so planning to go through a miserable admin process before getting to the fun.
 In fact, I often wonder about this: if people knew the frustration they were about to experience, would they even take the lid off the box?
 It’s quotes like this on amazon that make me think perhaps not…